cubicap/Jaculus-machine/docs/getting-started.md

 ## Features
 *Features* are the building blocks of a *Machine*.
-The stack design of *Machine* allows interfacing with different *features* in C++ directly and to implement new *features* on top of existing ones without large performance penalty.
+The stack design of *Machine* allows interfacing with different *Features* in C++ directly and to implement new *Features* on top of existing ones without a large performance penalty.

-Only the most basic and necessary features are included with the library:
+Only the most basic and necessary *Features* are included with the library:

 - `jac::MachineBase` - the base class of all machines.
 It provides the basic functionality of the runtime.
-- `EventQueueFeature` - provides an event queue build on top of the standard library.
+- `EventQueueFeature` - provides an event queue built on top of the standard library.
 - `EventLoopFeature` - provides a default event loop implementation.
 - `FileystemFeature` - provides filesystem access through `fs` and `path` modules
 - `ModuleLoaderFeature` - provides module loading through `import`, and `evalFile` method